openedx/docs.openedx.org/source/community/release_notes/quince/feature_roundup.rst

 ######################

 The latest Open edX release, Quince, includes a number of improvements for learners and course teams.
-In this post, we'll highlight some of the biggest changes that the Open edX community engineering and product teams have contributed to this release.
+In this post we'll highlight some of the biggest changes that the Open edX community engineering and product teams have contributed to this release.
+See also features previously discussed:
+:doc:`copy_paste_b`, :doc:`demox_course`, :doc:`woocommerce`, and
+:doc:`copy_paste_a`.

 .. contents::
   :local: